MysticallTheMonk/retail_files/README.md

 # Mysticall's Addon/UI Imports & Files

-## Follow the following instructions to import all of my profiles
+## Follow the instructions below to import all of my profiles/addons

 <ol>
     <li>Make a copy of your WTF folder.
 This is done just in case something